 This Data Management and Security Policy (this “Policy”) describes the controls Oversight has implemented and maintains to protect information or data provided to Oversight directly or indirectly by a customer or a third party, or that Oversight directly or indirectly collects on behalf of a customer, or that Oversight otherwise has access to in connection with the provision of the services under the applicable arrangement (“Data”).
-This Policy may be updated by Oversight from time to time; such updates will be posted at www.oversightsystems.com/exhibit-2.
+This Policy may be updated by Oversight from time to time but only in a manner that retains or increases the stringency of Oversight’s security obligations; such updates will be posted at http://www.oversightsystems.com/exhibit-2.

 Oversight complies with applicable portions of the following standards:

 - ISO 27001/2 and NIST – ISMS and controls based on these standards

 Oversight’s primary and DR colocation data facilities are: